dtc-wine-report-2025

 In conclusion

 The case for beer DtC shipping is clear.
 The demand is strong from producers and consumers alike, and states stand to benefit greatly.
-More than 15 years of complaint DtC wine shipping have paved the way for the healthy expansion of DtC beverage alcohol shipping.
+Some 20 years of well-regulated DtC wine shipping have paved the way for the healthy expansion of DtC beverage alcohol shipping.

 Beer producers simply want the same kind of DtC market access that wine shippers enjoy.
 The data shows that DtC wine shipping is profitable for states and can be done safely.
 Consumers are ready for more choice and are already utilizing the DtC market.
 The time for expanded DtC beer shipping permissions is now.